 - Watch email inboxes and import PDF attachments

-- Separate and organize documents based on rules
+- Separate, process and organize documents based on rules

 - Auto-Detect PDF Type: Extract data accessing the text of an electronic PDF without passing through OCR or automatically use OCR if the PDF is image-only

 - Complete data by means of database lookup